sillsdev/TheCombine/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+> Note: You may need to first browse to https://localhost:5001 and accept the certificate warning in your browser if you get Network Errors the first time you try to run the application locally.

 #### `npm run frontend`